PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Introduction

 \section{Introduction}

-Perturbing biological systems such as cells using small molecules and genetic modifications can help researchers to uncover causal drivers of diseases and identify potential therapeutic targets \citep{Bock2022Feb, Keenan2018, Chandrasekaran2023}.
+Perturbing biological systems, such as cells, using small molecules and genetic modifications can help researchers to uncover causal drivers of diseases and identify potential therapeutic targets \citep{Bock2022Feb, Keenan2018, Chandrasekaran2023}.
 Advances in CRISPR technology and lab automation have enabled these experiments, which we refer to as perturbation screens, to be conducted at scale with up to hundreds of thousands of perturbations applied in parallel in a single experiment \citep{Shalem2014Jan}.
-These perturbation screens have been combined with modern RNA-sequencing technology to measure gene expression profiles at single cell resolution, creating an atlas of cellular snapshots that reveal perturbation effects \citep{lowe2017transcriptomics, tang2009mrna, Macosko2015May, adamson2016multiplexed, dixit2016perturb, Bock2022Feb, Srivatsan2020Jan, Zhang2025}.
+These perturbation screens have been combined with modern RNA-sequencing technology to measure gene expression profiles at single cell resolution, creating atlases of cellular snapshots that reveal perturbation effects \citep{lowe2017transcriptomics, tang2009mrna, Macosko2015May, adamson2016multiplexed, dixit2016perturb, Bock2022Feb, Srivatsan2020Jan, Zhang2025}.

-However, measuring the perturbation effects of all roughly $20,000$ protein coding genes or $10^{60}$ drug-like chemicals remains prohibitively expensive, especially when combinations of perturbations and multiple tissues/cell types are considered \citep{Replogle2022Jul, Reymond2015Mar}.
+However, measuring the perturbation effects of all roughly $20,000$ protein coding genes or $10^{60}$ drug-like chemicals remains prohibitively expensive, especially when taking into account combinations of perturbations and different tissues, cell types, and cell lines \citep{Replogle2022Jul, Reymond2015Mar}.
 As a result, there has been a growing interest in generative machine learning approaches that can predict the effects of perturbations on gene expression.

 Specifically, researchers have developed models that can generate counterfactual, \gls{oos} predictions of perturbation effects \citep{Gavriilidis2024Dec}.
-One use case, which we call \transfer{}, involves training a model on perturbation effects measured in a set of covariates (e.g., cell lines) and predicting those effects in another covariate where they have not been observed.
-Another use case — \combo{}, involves training a model on individual perturbation effects and predicting the effects of multiple perturbations in combination.
-The ultimate goal of these models is to enable in-silico screening across the vast space of unobserved perturbations for novel therapeutic discovery.
+One use case, which we call \transfer{}, involves training a model on perturbation effects measured in a set of covariates (e.g., cell lines) and predicting those effects in another covariate where the perturbation-covariate pairs have not been observed. \combo{} involves training a model on individual perturbation effects and predicting the effects of multiple perturbations in combination.
+The ultimate goal is to enable in-silico screens across the vast space of unobserved perturbations to accelerate therapeutic discovery.